Guarantee of service

 We will treat people and the environment with respect.
 Our client service will be culturally sensitive to all people and will recognise the rights and interests of Aboriginal people and people from culturally and linguistically diverse communities.
 We will involve the community in helping to protect and conserve the environment and our cultural heritage.

 We will listen to our stakeholders and the broader community, and explain our processes in a friendly and helpful manner so that interactions with us are clearly understood.
 We will work to be consistent, accurate and impartial.
-Access to Departmental programs and information will be supported by communication technology, where possible.
+Access to OEH programs and information will be supported by communication technology, where possible.

 Our services will be delivered in a timely, ethical and transparent way.
 Phone calls will be answered promptly and the first person you speak to will aim to have your request dealt with in a way that meets your needs.
 We will communicate clearly and establish programs to assist in any emergency.
 Our staff will endeavour at all times to meet these service standards.